Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Courses_README.md

 The organization reflects the different academic blocks of the master's program, grouping the courses by their nature: **foundation, compulsory, or specialization**.

-> 📁 **Note**: `Courses/` is a subdirectory of the main repository for the *Master’s in Mathematical Engineering*.
-It contains only the academic content related to the coursework.
-Other modules like the Master’s Thesis and the Industry Internship are organized in separate top-level folders.

 ---

 ## 🧱 General structure of the Master's program